c6o/docs/content/tutorials/core.md

 to a cluster-based leaf service.
 No other services will be run locally.

-2. Core service: Here, the developer runs _only_ a core Service which will intercept requests to a cluster based core service, but it will need to have an active teleport so that it can talk to the leaf service in the cloud.
+2. Core service: Here, the developer runs _only_ a core Service which will intercept requests to a cluster-based core service, but it will need to have an active teleport so that it can talk to the leaf service in the cloud.
 No other services will be run locally.

 ## Objectives